nodejs/admin/MEMBER_TRAVEL_FUND.md

 1. Provide receipts as attachments in an email stating your name, the participation covered, and the total approved for reimbursement.
-2. Fill out and attach the [Expense Report](./expense-report-template.xls?raw=true) and rename as ExpenseReport-Node-YOURNAME-YYYYMM.
+2. Fill out and attach the [Expense Report](./expense-report-template.xls?raw=true) and rename as ExpenseReport-Node-EVENTNAME-YOURNAME-YYYYMM.
+3. Sign and date the file in PDF form, The sign line can be found in the lower left hand corner of the above document.
+The individual tasked with approve the expense will countersign before sending for processing.
+You may use an e-signature such as docusign or [the 'markup' feature in Preview](https://support.apple.com/guide/preview/fill-out-and-sign-pdf-forms-prvw35725/mac).
-3. Email this reimbursement request to travelapprovals@nodejs.org.
+Email this reimbursement request to travelapprovals@nodejs.org.
 4. Expense reports must be submitted within 30 days of event date.
 Any reports submitted after 30 days may not be reimbursed.
 5. Disbursements are generally processed within 30 days.